Tech-at-DU/d3-tutorial/01-intro-to-d3/readme.md

 NOTE!
 Adding more values should generate new elements in the browser!

 NOTE!
 Remember the normalization function from the data challenges?
-That could be used here to convert your array of values to an array of nirmalized values!
+That could be used here to convert your array of values to an array of normalized values!

 **Challenge 2**